novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-98.md

 “Do you have any loans?”

 (We do.
 But it’s not much.
-Just over 100 million KRW.)
+Just over 100 million won.)

 “When’s the maturity?”